rantish/Getting-and-Cleaning-Data-Course-Project/README.md

 Values of Varibles Features consist of data from “X_train.txt” and “X_test.txt” Names of Varibles Features come from “features.txt” levels of Varible Activity come from “activity_labels.txt”

 =====================================================================================================================
 =====================================================================================================================
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2.Extracts only the measurements on the mean and standard deviation for each measurement.

 After Merging all datsets the script uses  wild card pattern matching to search for mean and sd variables by joining with the features dataset :-